oliverjam/oliverjames-v3/src/blog/setting-up-a-project.md

 hub browse
 ```

 This should open your shiny new repo on GitHub in your web browser.
-Make sure you write a `README.md` so people know what you're project is for!
+Make sure you write a `README.md` so people know what your project is for!